-This survey looks at French companies, almost all of which are constituents of the CAC40 index that have UK subsidiary companies with defined benefit (DB) pension schemes.
-The survey covers 18 French companies with around £21.4bn of UK pension liabilities between them.
+This survey looks at French companies, almost all of which are constituents of the CAC40 index, which have UK subsidiary companies with defined benefit (DB) pension schemes.
+The survey covers 14 French companies with around £22.2 billion of UK pension liabilities between them.

 The costs and risks associated with DB pension schemes are well known within the industry.
 In most cases the parent companies in our survey are leading players in their industries and are able to absorb reasonably substantial pension costs.
 However, the impact upon performance and return on investments of the UK subsidiary companies can be more pronounced.
 Comparisons of these subsidiaries against other UK companies without legacy DB pension liabilities, especially on a cash basis, could be heavily influenced by the pension related costs and cash contributions.

-There are also some surprising results, for example that although the average funding level of these schemes is only slightly lower than the FTSE350 average, the total contributions paid last year (for past service deficit and current service) represented 20% of total staff costs, versus a corresponding figure of just 6% for the FTSE350.
+There are also some surprising results, for example that although the average funding level of these schemes is slightly higher than the FTSE350 average, the total contributions paid last year (for past service deficit and current service) represented 28% of total staff costs, versus a corresponding figure of just 6% for the FTSE350.

 I hope you will find our report both interesting and useful as a benchmark of your UK pension exposure against other French-owned companies.